agera-edc/DataSpaceConnector/COVERAGE.md

 ### Option 5: JaCoCo with SonarQube

-[SonarQube](https://docs.sonarqube.org/latest/setup/get-started-2-minutes/) is a platform for code quality measurement.
+[SonarQube](https://docs.sonarqube.org/latest/setup/get-started-2-minutes/) is a platform for both static code analysis and test code coverage analysis.
 It offers an open source Community
 Edition version, which is free but has some limitations.

 SonarQube can be run locally by adding a SonarQube plugin to gradle and e.g. running SonarQube instance from docker.